Arch Linux Installation Guide with Full Root Encryption

 mkinitcpio -P

-Set up GRUB for booting the encrypted system.
+This section covers GRUB setup for booting the encrypted system.

 6.1 Install GRUB